 Ranging from palm-fringed beaches to stunning Mayan ruins, Honduras is a gem of a destination that is largely unexplored.
 Head over to Gulf de Fonseca’s sprawling shores or La Mosquita’s wetlands.
 Else, soak in the colonial beauty of Santa Rosa de Copán and Gracias.
 Needless to say, this Central American country has a wealth of unique experiences.
-Talking of unique experiences, the country’s festivals are no less brilliant.
+Talking of unique experiences, the holidays and traditions in Honduras are no less brilliant.
 They’re the ultimate mash-up of religion, culture, and fun, making it a hugely enjoyable affair for visitors.
-Scroll down for a list of some of the top festivals in Honduras and be prepared for a whole lot of fun.
-Choose among the top Airbnb vacation rentals or maybe stay in an all-inclusive resort, too, for a more memorable holiday in town!
+Planning a trip soon?
+Choose among the top Airbnb vacation rentals or maybe stay in an all-inclusive resort for a more memorable holiday in town.
+In the meantime, scroll down for a list of some of the top festivals in Honduras.

 Hosted in the Honduran city La Ceiba, Feria de San Isidro is a week-long carnival held in honor of the city’s patron Saint Isidore the Laborer.
 This celebration in Honduras takes place in May, usually during the week leading up to the third Saturday of the month.
 Festivities, parades, live musical performances, and a whole lot of cultural activities bring the scene alive as enthusiastic Hondurans paint their faces with unique designs to add a dash of amazing to an already brilliant vibe.
 Don’t forget to head over to the town’s city center on the final day of the festival to catch the street parade.
 Feria de San Isidro is possibly the largest festival held in the country.